CIRSS/geist-p/docs/cli/create.md

-*create* command can create a new dataset.
-A `.duckdb` or a `.pkl` file will be created under the `.geistdata/duckdb` or the `.geistdata/rdflib` folder with the same name of this dataset.

-There are two subcommands for *create*:
+The *create* command has two subcommands, both of which create a new dataset on disk.
+The dataset name `:memory:` is a reserved value for datasets that exist only in memory and is not allowed in the CLI.

 ```
 Usage: geist create [OPTIONS] COMMAND [ARGS]...